craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 #### Inhabitants of Kailkeep
 ##### Goblin
+Most goblin living in Kailkeep came seeking treasure or purpose, and found instead their need to survive.

+Goblin of Alaturmen love a good fight, and what's better than a massive complex dedicated to fighting in competition for acceptance by a banished clan of mad kobold!?

 ##### Gnoll
+Gnoll of the Desert have taken residence in Kailkeep.
+Here they can satisfy their hunger and find safety from the persecution of others of the "civilized" world.

 ##### Ankheg
+A family of Ankheg have been hunbanded for food and defense, and will work together with those who can communicate with them and form a deal that it would honor.

 ##### Red Wurm
+A family of Red Wurm have been husbanded for food and defense, and these six-inch diameter, 3 foot long Wurms carry a powerful bite and a quick wriggle.

 ##### Luzikiemal Risen
+Luzikiemal, Corrupted is a draco-lich of a young brass dragon.
+He resides in the Upper levels of Kailkeep as an eternal favorite bet for the Kobold Viewers.

 #### Invaders
 ##### Lost Thieves of Honor
 A group of Honorable Thieves have found their way into the Hells of Kailkeep.
 They say they come from all over (ie, they are a mix from all three groups in the Desert), and they want nothing more than to get back to their families to make sure they are safe.